mapbox/flamebearer/README.md

 # 🔥 flamebearer

-_A work in progress._
+A blazing fast [flame graph](http://www.brendangregg.com/flamegraphs.html) tool for Node and V8.

-Blazing fast [flame graph](http://www.brendangregg.com/flamegraphs.html) tool for Node and V8, used to visualize and explore performance profiling results.
+Used to visualize and explore performance profiling results.
 Designed to handle profiles of any size while remaining responsive and lightweight.

 ## [Example graph](https://mapbox.github.io/flamebearer/examples/rollup.html)